 The first step to build the rafter is to cut one rafter board to length with the ends angled properly.
 Then to mark and cut the bird’s mouth and a seat on the rafter and to the angle of the roof slope, the ridge end and often the eve end of the rafter will need to be cut.

-To make 18 and one half degree angle on the board ends, the roof on this shed should be 4 in 12 slopes.
-To the long point measure from the eve end of the rafter board and that will be the ridge of the rafter.
+To make an 18 and one-half degree angle on the board ends, the roof on this shed should be 4 in 12 slopes.
+To the long point measure from the eve end of the rafter board, that will be the ridge of the rafter.

 Mark & Cut the Seat and Birdsmouth:

-The second step will be to mark and cut out the horizontal seat and bird’s mouth, and the horizontal cut is called the seat while the vertical cut is called the bird’s mouth.
-To the start of the vertical bird’s mouth, measure from the eve end of the rafter and place a mark.
+The second step will be to mark and cut out the horizontal seat and bird’s mouth, and the horizontal cut is called the seat, while the vertical cut is called the bird’s mouth.
+To start the vertical bird’s mouth, measure from the eve end of the rafter and place a mark.

-To placemarks, all the way across the board on the two points use the square, and to mark the birdsmouth angle, place the pivot point of the square where the birdsmouth mark connects the edge of the board.
+To placemarks across the board on the two points, use the square, mark the birdsmouth angle; place the pivot point of the square where the birdsmouth mark connects the edge of the board.

-Flip the square over and place the pivot point where the seat mark meets the edge of the board to mark the seat cut and then to the birdsmouth depth line, mark a line from that point.
+Flip the square over and place the pivot point where the seat mark meets the board’s edge to mark the seat cut and then to the birdsmouth depth line, mark a line from that point.
 Then to its deepest cut setting, set your circular saw and cut along the seat lines and birdsmouth.

 Make Set of Rafters From The First Rafter:

-In this step to make two more rafters use the first rafter and place the first rafter on second and third boards and then onto the second board trace the bird’s mouth, seat, and ridge angles.
+In this step, to make two more rafters use the first rafter and place the first rafter on the second and third boards and then onto the second board, trace the bird’s mouth, seat, and ridge angles.
 Cut the second and third rafters out and prepare them.

 Make The Rafter Jig:

-This step is to build a temporary jig on the shed floor to support in the building by making a line on the exact center of the floor and then the overall height of the rafter assembly is marked from the edge of the shed floor and on the rafter plans, this measurement can be found.
+This step is to build a temporary jig on the shed floor to support the building by making a line on the exact center of the floor, and then the overall height of the rafter assembly is marked from the edge of the shed floor and on the rafter plans, this measurement will found.

-At the ridge, the rafter ridges should be fully touching each other along the cuts and along the entire cuts, the seats should be flush with the edge of the shed floor.
-By one half of an inch, each rafter should be overhanging the edge of the shed floor.
+At the ridge, the rafter ridges should be fully touching each other along the cuts, and along with the entire cuts, the seats should be flush with the edge of the shed floor.
+By one-half of an inch, each rafter should be overhanging the edge of the shed floor.

-Make sure that the rafter is in its exact position and they are snug up against the rafter edges.
+Ensure that the rafter is in its exact position and snug up against the rafter edges.

 Install The Gusset on The First Rafter:

-In this step to attach the two rafters together make a rafter gusset and make sure that the gusset does not extend above the top edges of the rafter.
-Then by using nails, nail the gusset to the rafters and along the edges of the gusset place a nail every three inches.
+In this step, to attach the two rafters, make a rafter gusset and make sure that the gusset does not extend above the top edges of the rafter.
+Then by using nails, nail the gusset to the rafters, and along the edges of the gusset, place a nail every three inches.

-On both sides of all the rafters install the gussets and by standing it up and lining it up with the edges of the shed floor test the rafter assembly.
+On both sides of all the rafters, install the gussets, stand them up, and line them up with the edges of the shed floor to test the rafter assembly.